LAST WEEK IN A NUTSHELL

-- We are underweight Europe ex-EMU equities.
-The region has a lower expected earnings growth and thus lower expected returns than the continent, justifying our negative stance.
+- We stay underweight Europe ex-EMU equities.
+The region has a lower expected earnings growth rate and thus lower expected returns than the continent, justifying our negative stance.

-- We are underweight bonds and keep a short duration
+- We are underweight bonds, keep a short duration and diversify.

-- We expect rates and bond yields, especially German 10Y yields, to rise gradually from depressed levels.
+- We expect rates and bond yields, especially German 10Y yields, to stay low - or negative.

 - Emerging market debt has an attractive carry and the dovish stance of the Fed represents a tailwind.
 Trade uncertainty and idiosyncratic risks in Turkey and Argentina are headwinds.

 - We diversify out of low-yielding government bonds, and our preference goes to Emerging debt in hard currency and EUR-issued corporate bonds.